OlynthoLucas/OlynthoLucas/README.md

 Hello World!
 I'm Lucas Olyntho

-🌍 From Rio de Janeiro, Brazil | Currently living in Braga, Portugal🎓 Student of Systems Analysis and Development at PUC Minas💻 Aspiring Fullstack Developer
+🌍 From Rio de Janeiro, Brazil | Currently living in Porto, Portugal🎓 Student of Systems Analysis and Development at PUC Minas💻 Aspiring Fullstack Developer

 🚀 About Me